22+ Best Travel Backpacks for Women (Tested & Reviewed)

 Troubadour Momentum Backpack

+This one is a long-time favorite of mine since it came out.
 I like the symmetrical and calming design of the Momentum Backpack.
-I’ve been enjoying that my Momentum Backpack has both function and style, for a woman traveler like me.
+I’ve been enjoying that it has both function and style, for women travelers.

-The Momentum Backpack is a sleek backpack that makes an excellent “personal item” for a flight, as well as a daypack when you’re on a trip.
-For features, I appreciate the high-quality zippers that don’t snag (signature for Troubadour products), the dedicated laptop compartment with its own exterior zipper and inner sleeve, and the loads of organizer pockets in the main compartment where I stash my essentials.
+The Momentum Backpack is a sleek backpack that makes an excellent “personal item” for a flight, as well as a daypack when I’m on a trip.
+For features, I appreciate the high-quality zippers that don’t snag (signature for Troubadour products, which I also mention in my Generation Leather Backpack review), the dedicated laptop compartment with its own exterior zipper and inner sleeve, and the loads of organizer pockets in the main compartment where I stash my essentials.

 My Pros

-• For me, it’s the perfect daypack size.
+- For me (being short), it’s the perfect daypack size.
 I make use of all the neatly zippered pockets in its beautiful design.

 My Cons